jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-04.md

 by households, clinics, hospitals and other medical facilities;
 (bbbb)
-“Small Power Utilities Group” or “SPUG” refers to the functional unit of NPC created to pursue Missionary Electrification function;
+“Small Power Utilities Group” or “SPUG” refers to the functional unit of NAPOCOR created to pursue Missionary Electrification function;
 (cccc) “Small Distribution Company” refers to a Distribution Utility whose peak demand is equal to or less than ten (10) megawatts;